Changing Job –

 To summarize, it’s very important for all the candidates to understand the growth opportunities in the new job and ensuring that it’s aligned to their personal needs before accepting the new offer.

-Working style of Manager to whom you will be reporting:
+The working style of Manager to whom you will be reporting:

 It is said that people do not leave organizations they leave their managers.
 Your manager is going to be the most important person in your organizational life and he/she can literally make your new changing job a “heaven” or a “hell”.